SignPath/website/docs/product/editions-explained.md

 * source code commit
 * build information

-Verification ensures that a person or system with knowledge of the CI user token cannot simply submit an unauthorized signing request.
+Verification ensures that a person or system with knowledge of the API token cannot simply submit an unauthorized signing request.

 **Origin verification enables the most advanced level of code signing security.** Even without origin verification, SignPath prevents many attack vectors using a combination of authentication and permissions, artifact configurations and constraints, malware scanning, notifications, and auditing.
 However, as soon as somebody gets access to the CI user token, security cannot be guaranteed.